nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Created Encryption Key management and delivery service used by multiple users in multiple countries.

 * Created Encryption and Tokenization system for PAN (Primary Account Number) data in Merchant Acquiring systems.

-* Third level support of Web Applications, RHEL and SLES Servers, Oracle Databases, and IP Networks.

 * Full Stack Engineer on a variety of platforms.